openoakland/codeforkc.org/README.md

 #Landing page for _Code for KC_

-* This is the codebase for the Production site at http://codeforkc.org
+* This is the codebase for the landing page at http://codeforkc.org
+* The page is simply hosted through Github pages.
 * Note that branch `gh-pages` is what shows on production codeforkansascity.org.
 Master does nothing.

 ##How to Code for This Repo